 - Set up a private YouTube channel for the company where you can host Security Express videos.

-- Set up a computer in a common area with an awareness game on it; encourage employees to play the game and try to beat one another’s scores for bragging rights.
+- Set up a computer or ipad “game station” in a common area with an awareness game on it; encourage employees to play the game and try to beat one another’s scores for bragging rights.

 - Hang posters in the elevators for your captive audience.